 You want full service on MLS® from a professional salesperson at a low commission – that's One Percent Realty.
-We provide you full real estate services at a discount commission rate of only $7,950 for all homes under $700,000. $3,500 of that $7,950 flat fee goes to the real estate agent that represents the Buyer.
+We provide you full real estate services at a discount commission rate of $7,950 for homes under $700,000. $3,500 of that $7,950 flat fee goes to the real estate agent that represents the Buyer.
 Houses over $700,000 are 1% + $950.
 With the flexibility to offer even more commission to the buyer's agent, if you want to.
-We have full cooperation with other real estate agents who sell approximately three quarters of our MLS® listing sales.
+We have full cooperation with other real estate agents who sell approximately over 80% of our MLS® listing sales.

 Our fully licensed sales proffessionals are members of their local MLS® real estate board enabling them to properly market your property both on REALTOR.CA and their local MLS® system for maximum exposure to potential Buyers.
 Our real estate agents provide the same real estate services they would if they charged you a higher real estate commission, the only difference is they charge you less, way less.
 It's the best deal in town, why pay more to sell your home?

 Its time to shed a little light on this, at least from our perspective.
 The new MLS® rules allow for a REALTOR® to do what is referred to as "mere-posting" a listing onto the local MLS® real estate board.
 They will charge some sort of nominal fee for this, probably around $500 or something.
 The idea here is to allow people to market their properties themselves, (For Sale By Owner) and do all of the work themselves.

 From where we sit, this is probably a good thing.
 It gives consumers choices, which they previously did not really have.
 Now as we see it, consumers have 3 viable scenarios: